koniz-dev/stream-pulse/docs/troubleshooting/performance.md

 ## Overview

-StreamPulse là một ứng dụng real-time với video streaming và chat, đòi hỏi tối ưu hóa performance để đảm bảo trải nghiệm người dùng mượt mà.
-Hướng dẫn này cung cấp các kỹ thuật tối ưu hóa cho các thành phần chính.
+StreamPulse is a real-time application with video streaming and chat, requiring performance optimization to ensure a smooth user experience.
+This guide provides optimization techniques for the main components.

 ## Video Player Performance